 One way of practicing getting good at feeling bad is with what the Stoics call negative visualization.
 Essentially, it’s the practice of turning towards negative emotions and experiences instead of away from them.
 Or, put differently, envisioning your worst-case scenario in order to better prepare for it.
 (2)

 This will hurt at first, but it will make you a stronger, more resilient person.
-For being resilient doesn’t mean feeling good all the time—it means you’re okay with feeling bad sometimes.
+For being resilient doesn’t mean feeling good all the time—it means being okay with feeling bad sometimes.

 This will feel weird at first.
 Most people think they should be fighting for their ex’s love instead of focusing on themselves.
 Turns out, this couldn’t be further from the truth.
 Your ex is not special.
 And the more you try and pursue or chase after them, the less attracted they’ll become.
 But the less you pursue or chase and the more you invest in yourself, the higher the likelihood of getting them more attracted to you.

-So again, focus on yourself and your growth.
+So don’t linger.
+Throw yourself in self-improvement.
 Do meditation, start a journal, take care of your diet, improve your social skills, read some good self-help books, try therapy, go wild.
 There are a million and one options out there.
 I’m sure you can find something that resonates with you.

 The uncomfortable truth